 Circular Economy Camps

 Give your child a hands-on, engaging Summer or Spring Break experience at the Innovation Barn in Charlotte, NC, where campers ages 5–12 explore the circular economy, sustainable design, and STEM learning.
 Through interactive projects in plastics, textiles, ecology, robotics, and upcycling, campers learn how to reuse materials, reduce waste, and create innovative solutions for real-world environmental challenges.
 Each week includes problem-solving activities, design challenges, and a showcase exhibit, where campers present their creations to family and community members.
-Camps run Monday–Friday, 9 AM–4 PM, with optional early drop-off, late pick-up, and meal packages.
-Our programs empower young innovators to develop teamwork, creativity, and practical circular economy skills, while making a tangible impact on their community.

 Register now for Spring Break and Summer Camps at the Innovation Barn and inspire the next generation of circular economy leaders!